 Drivers charged with speeding in Schenectady County should take the ticket to court.
-Be warned, however, that less than 5% of drivers were successful in beating a speeding ticket last year.
+Be warned, however, that only about 5% of drivers were successful in beating a speeding ticket last year.
 However, with the help of a NY traffic ticket attorney, a driver has a good chance of successfully negotiating with prosecutors to reduce the charge, potentially lowering the fine, as well as avoiding points.
 This, in turn, can prevent a hike in insurance rates and reduce the risk of a DRA fee.

 Schenectady County Geography and How It Relates to Traffic Tickets

 Schenectady County sits at a crossroads for several major highways.
 The New York State Thruway (I-90) runs diagonally, northwest-southeast, through the county.
 Drivers can take I-88 from the city of Schenectady to I-81 in Binghamton.
 The local I-890 is an alternative to the Thruway, which bypasses the city and its suburbs to the southwest.
 Drivers can also take U.S. Route 20, which cuts through Schenectady on its path from Massachusetts to Buffalo.